 May 3-4, 2018, Visby, Gotland, Sweden

-The first day of the workshop is a series of presentations from practitioners and researchers as shown in Table 1.
+The session is a series of presentations from practitioners and researchers as shown in Table 2.
 The presentations revolve around benefits of – and potential obstacles for – innovation in collaboration between practice and academia.
 The day concludes with a panel discussion including all presenters.

 |Peter Andersson||IT Strategist and reflective practitioner at Svenska Spel, a gaming company fully owned by the Swedish government, with the dual task to provide gaming as well as to counter gaming problems.|

 |Kieran Conboy||Professor in Business Information Systems in the School of Business & Economics at the National University of Ireland, Galway.
 Co-Principal Investigator in the Lero Irish software research center.|

 |Shirley Gregor||Professor of Information Systems, Director CBE Innovation Hub, ANU College of Business and Economics, Sydney, Australia|